sylvaticus/SPMLJ/lessonsSources/00_-_INTRO_-_Introduction_julia_ml/0001_-_Course_presentation.md

 **To fully master the subject, nothing is better than cloning [the repository on GitHub](https://github.com/sylvaticus/SPMLJ) and run these pages by yourself!**
 To execute yourself the code discussed in the videos run the code in the `lessonsSource` folder.
-Other resources used in the course (in particular the examples of the introduciton and the exercises) are located under the `lessonsMaterial` folder.
+Other resources used in the course (in particular the examples of the introduction and the exercises) are located under the `lessonsMaterial` folder.

 While the content of this course may also be used in specific academic courses with a fixed calendar, you are free to complete the course at your pace.
 You don't even need to log-in.
 This however means that there is no way to track your progress or the outcomes of the quizes.